 IOM representative in Bosnia and Herzegovina

-Peter Van der Auweraert is currently Western Balkans Coordinator and IOM representative in BiH.
-In this capacity he leads and oversees the national offices of IOM in the Western Balkans.
+Peter is currently Western Balkans Coordinator and IOM representative in BiH, overseeing the national offices of IOM in the Western Balkans.
 He is also the IOM Global Lead in Transitional Justice and Post-Crisis Land Issues.
-Prior to his current position he coordinated IOM's response to the 2015-2016 European and Western Balkans Migration Crisis, oversaw IOM's humanitarian and Post-Crisis programming at the IOM Regional Office in Vienna and, as Chief of the Land, Property and Reparations Division at the IOM HQ, participated as senior advisor in peace processes in Colombia, Iraq and the Philippines, amongst other countries.
-Prior to joining IOM, Peter Van der Auweraert was the Global Director of Lawyers without Borders and Lecturer in International Public and Criminal Law in the University of Turku, Finland.
+Previously, he coordinated IOM's response to the 2015-2016 European and Western Balkans Migration Crisis, oversaw IOM's humanitarian and Post-Crisis programming at the IOM Regional Office in Vienna and, as Chief of the Land, Property and Reparations Division at IOM HQ, participated as senior advisor in peace processes in Colombia, Iraq and the Philippines, amongst other countries.
+Prior to joining IOM, Peter was the Global Director of Lawyers without Borders and Lecturer in International Public and Criminal Law in the University of Turku, Finland.
 He holds a Masters Degree in Law from the University of London and a Law Degree from the University of Antwerp, Belgium.

 Prior to her current appointment, from 2014, Dr. Khan served as the Deputy Representative in UNICEF Nepal, providing strategic guidance, leadership, implementation and monitoring of UNICEF supported-programmes including humanitarian action.
 She also served in New York with UNICEF, providing overall leadership on a joint UNICEF, WHO and UNFPA Global Programme for Elimination of Maternal and Neonatal Tetanus, in the Polio Eradication Programme at UNICEF's NY Headquarters, and implementing health and nutrition programmes in UNICEF Afghanistan.
 Dr. Khan first joined UNICEF in 1996 as Project Officer in Bangladesh.
 She has a Master’s degree in Public Health from the London School of Hygiene and Tropical Medicine, London and a Bachelor’s degree in Medicine from Dhaka Medical College, Bangladesh.